Keeping Children Safe at Sussex Road Primary School

 Keeping Children Safe in Education, (2018)

 Sussex Road Primary School has three Designated Safeguarding Leaders.
 They work together to ensure the environment, the curriculum and school procedures keep children safe.
 All staff are trained to report any concerns they may have about children's welfare in and out of school.
 All concerns are documented and monitored by the DSLs who communicate concerns to outside agencies if necessary.
+DSLs can be contacted using our school Contact Form.
 The DSLs are:

-What will Designated Safeguarding Leaders if they have a concern about a child's welfare?
+What will Designated Safeguarding Leaders do if they have a concern about a child's welfare?

 What should a member of the public do if they have concerns about a child's welfare outside of school?